 About Miss Smarty Plants

 First of all, thank you for visiting Miss Smarty Plants!
 If you love gardening, plants and trying new outdoor projects then you have come to the right place!
-I am a professional horticulturist and enjoy teaching others about my passion.
-There are some really easy tips and tricks for growing a beautiful garden and landscape and I try to share them with my garden blog readers here.
+This garden blog aims to inspire and educate gardeners with thoughtful tips and projects for any garden.

-I have lived in Florida for over eight years and have become a strong advocate for the horticulture and landscaping industry.
-My experience includes working in horticulture for one of Orlando’s largest theme parks and also as an educator for the University of Florida IFAS Extension.
-I earned my undergraduate degree from the University of Northern Iowa and am a graduate of the Longwood Graduate Program in Public Horticulture at the University of Delaware.
+Originally from Iowa, Keri Byrum spent more than twelve years working as a strong advocate for the horticulture and landscaping industry in Florida.
+Her experience includes working in horticulture for one of Orlando’s largest theme parks, as an educator for the University of Florida IFAS Extension and Assistant Director at Orlando’s Harry P. Leu public garden.
+She earned her undergraduate degree from the University of Northern Iowa and is a graduate of the Longwood Graduate Program in Public Horticulture at the University of Delaware.

 If you enjoy reading this MissSmartyPlants please leave me a comment on here or on Twitter (@KeriByrum)